“Always Day 1” at Amazon or tunnel slides at Google, we are living in an age where positive work culture is a key business tenet.

 Direct one-on-one and group chat lets team members instantly reach out to each other.
 ProofHub’s mobile app ensures that even if they’re not at their desk, they’ll get your ping.

-You can enjoy a truly private yet focussed workplace chat experience.
+You can enjoy a truly private yet focused workplace chat experience.
 Attaching files and GIFs are just added advantages.

 Need to make sure your team members look at your comment?
 Use the @mention feature anywhere in ProofHub, be it Tasks, Discussions, or Annotations.